yuchuan1/ReactJS-Web-App-Template/readme.md

 Put your .jsx files anywhere in app/scripts, but include them in your HTML as if they're .js files -- e.g. for app/scripts/foo.jsx, use `<script src="scripts/foo.js"></script>`

-- Run gulp serve to preview and watch for changes
-- Run bower install --save <packageto install frontend dependencies
-- Run gulp to build your webapp for production